Cornelia Sorabji: Social and reform work

 Sorabji's primary interest in her campaigning work was in social service.
 She took a circumspect approach to social reform, supporting the British Raj, purdah for upper-caste Hindu women, and opposing rapid reform, believing that until all women were educated, political reform would not provide "any real and lasting value".
 She also opposed the imposition of Western women's perspectives on the movement for women's change in India.

-She was associated with the Bengal branch of the National Council for Women in India, the Federation of University Women, and the Bengal League of Social Service for Women.
+She was associated with the Bengal branch of the National Council of Women in India, the Federation of University Women, and the Bengal League of Social Service for Women.
 For her services to the Indian nation, she was awarded the Kaisar-i-Hind Gold Medal in 1909.
 Although an Anglophile, Sorabji had no desire to see "the wholesale imposition of a British legal system on Indian society any more than she sought the transplantation of other Western values."
 Early in her career, Sorabji had supported the campaign for Indian independence, relating women's rights to the capacity for self-government.
 Although she supported traditional Indian life and culture, Sorabji promoted reform of Hindu laws regarding child marriage and Sati by widows.
 She believed that the true impetus behind social change was education and that until the majority of illiterate women had access to it, the suffrage movement would be a failure.
+She was a member of Bharat Stree Mahamandal (The Great Circle of Indian Women) which promoted girls education.

 By the late 1920s, however, Sorabji had adopted a staunch anti-nationalist attitude.
 By 1927, she was actively involved in promoting support for the Empire and preserving the rule of the British Raj.
 She favourably viewed the polemical attack on Indian self-rule in Katherine Mayo's book Mother India (1927), and condemned Mahatma Gandhi's campaign of civil disobedience.
 She toured to propagate her political views; her publicised beliefs would end up costing her the support needed to undertake later social reforms.
 One such failed project was the League for Infant Welfare, Maternity, and District Nursing.

-Pallavi Rastogi, reviewing the autobiography India Calling, wrote the Sorabji's life was "fraught with contradictions", as were those of others who were unable to reconcile Western and Indian ways of life.
+Pallavi Rastogi, reviewing the autobiography India Calling, wrote that Sorabji's life was "fraught with contradictions", as were those of others who were unable to reconcile Western and Indian ways of life.
 Historian Geraldine Forbes argued that Sorabji's opposition to nationalism and feminism has "caused historians to neglect the role she played in giving credibility to the British critique of those educated women who were now part of the political landscape."
 For Leslie Flemming, Sorabji's autobiographical works are "a means of justifying her unusual life by constructing herself as a change-agent" and, although they are not widely read in modern terms, succeeded on those terms by having an influential readership in the early 20th century.